ChgoChad/companynewspcfcontrol/README.md

 ## Running the sample

 For running the code use `npm start`.
-The node.js project will compile and automatcially launch a web server and open the PowerApps Component Framework control test harness.
-The test harness will have blank fields as defined by your control manifest.
-Filling in the values should allow the compoent to render in the test harness.
+The node.js project will compile and automatcially launch a web server and open the PowerApps Component Framework Test Environment.
+The test environment will have blank fields as defined by your control manifest file.
+Filling in these values should give your compoent everything it needs to render in the test harness.

 ## Using the solution/component with Dynamics 365 CRM

-Add the company news control to the account main form The steps in this article add the company news control to the account main form already configured to query news topics collected from Bing News.
+### Add the company news control to the account main form
+The steps in this article add the company news control to the account main form already configured to query news topics collected from Bing News.
 You can use similar steps to add the control to the main form for other entities, such as contact and competitor.

 ### Get the Bing News API key and URL